 3. forward the completed CRD to the University's designated Records Officer in the Division of Business and Finance, Room 103, at RDAretention@mtsu.edu.

 B. Specific records pertaining to current or pending litigation or investigation must be retained until all questions are resolved.
 See Policy 125 Litigation Holds.
 These specific records can be retained in a suspense file, while all other records not under pending investigation shall be disposed of in accordance with established statewide Records Disposition Authorizations (RDAs).

 D. Records coordinators should establish and apply retention schedules for records in their custody that may not be specifically addressed in this policy.

-B. The MTSU Certificate of Records Destruction form must be used when destroying public or confidential records that are not destroyed during annual University-wide destruction events to purge of out-of-date documents and/or records.
-Certificates shall be held by the University's records officer for submission to the State Records Management Division.
+B. The Certificate of Records Destruction form must be used when destroying public or confidential records that are not destroyed during annual University-wide destruction events to purge of out-of-date documents and/or records.
+Certificates shall be reviewed and held by the University's records officer for submission to the State Records Management Division.